G4Q95/AutoShortsWebApp/docs/progress.md

 - ✅ Audio controls system refactored with global state management
 - ✅ Media content is properly saved to Cloudflare R2 storage
 - 🔄 Video processing pipeline is partially implemented (40%)
+- ✅ Media display with adaptive sizing and optimal proportions is complete
+- ✅ Compact and expanded view modes for scenes are implemented
+- ✅ Collapsible information display for better space utilization is working
 - 🔄 Advanced UI features for content editing are in early stages

 ## Next Steps